Philippines With Kids: Our Itinerary For Family Travel In The Philippines.

 Are we ready for this?

-For a family of four (NZ-sized) people, three of us could fit in the side car which meant Gavin always rode either side saddle or straddled behind the driver.
+For a family of four (NZ-sized) people, three of us could fit in the side car.
+This meant Gavin always rode either side saddle or straddled behind the driver.

 Things to do in Roxas City